allenzhoukp/Tank/README.md

 Package structure:

 battle: All the classes mainly used in battle.
-    GameMap: core of battle which stores the terrain information, and it is the parent container of the entire map as well.
+    GameMap: core of battle which stores the terrain information, and the parent container of the entire map.
     Tank (abstract): tank on the map.
 Provides a list of actions that a tank can do (e.g. move, stop and fire).
     Cannon: the cannon that the tank launches.
 Triggers tank hits and terrain destruction.

     PlayerTank: tank of player.
 It can revive!
     EnemyTank (abstract): tank of enemies.
 Updates information when an enemy tank is destroyed.
     PlayerKeyListener / ClientKeyListener: listen to user's key input.
         The former is for P1 (server) and the latter is for P2(client).

     Base: the base on the bottom of the map.
 When hit, the game is over.
     GameOverSign: the sign shown when losing the game.